 The feast of All Saints can be panic-inducing for parents needing to hurriedly put together a saint costume for their kids.
-Here are a few quick ideas and links for some costumes that you might be able to throw together easily and with little expense!
+Here are a few quick ideas and links for some costumes that you might be able to throw together easily and most with little expense!
+(I also have a whole post with tips on making costumes inexpensive and easy to do over here.)

 We already had the blue silk scarf from this set here we have used for years.
 To make the rest of her costume I first went to Goodwill.
 There I found: